Table of Contents

 Alongside these physiological symptoms, cats with hyperthyroidism often feel stressed, agitated, and anxious.
 As we’ve already covered, stress leads to overgrooming as cats rely on this as a coping mechanism.
 Therefore, hyperthyroidism – or any sickness or illness that causes your cat stress – could cause them to lick you more than usual.

 Why Does My Cat Lick Me and Then Bite Me?

 We are all familiar with this scenario: One moment your cat is licking you so peacefully that you are recording it to send to some friends to show how adorable she is.
 And then, suddenly, she bites you!

-Cats lick and groom us as a sign of affection.
+As mentioned, one of the reasons why cats lick us is to groom us.
 In these intimate grooming sessions, there is a possibility that your cat might bite you while she licks you.
 This is due to using her teeth because she cannot remove the “dirt”.
-But also, it might be a sign that she is angry or that she wants to play with you.
+She is just trying to make sure she does the most thorough job possible.